antonbabenko/pre-commit-terraform/README.md

         - --hook-config=--create-file-if-not-exist=true # Boolean. true or false
     ```

-4. You can provide arguments to terraform_doc.
-Eg. for [configuration](https://github.com/terraform-docs/terraform-docs/blob/master/docs/user-guide/configuration.md#usage):
+4. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as argument to `terraform_doc` hook, for example:

     ```yaml
     - id: terraform_docs